IvoryByte/Final-Project/index.md

 movies are, as both Antz and Star Wars are in the top ten of their respective years.
 This discrepancy was a surprise, but we suspect that audience scores are brought down by people being more opinionated; only giving very high or very low reviews.
-The tibbles document rare cases where the audience score matched the critic score and cases where the audience score was higher than the critic score.
-Between these two parameter sets, there are only five films, and all of the films with higher audience scores are from 1998.
-The rarity of such cases further shows how critics scores increase over time.

 ![](index_files/figure-markdown_strict/Audience%20vs%20Critics-1.png)![](index_files/figure-markdown_strict/Audience%20vs%20Critics-2.png)